Kurento/kurento/doc-kurento/source/dev/dev_guide.rst

 Development 101
 ===============

-KMS is a C/C++ project developed with an Ubuntu system as main target, which means that its dependency management and distribution is based on the Debian package system.
+Kurento is a C/C++ project developed with an Ubuntu system as main target, which means that its dependency management and distribution is based on the Debian package system.